openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

 molecular topology and atom positions.
 Your file need not be called :file:`input.pdb`.
 Feel free to change this line to specify any file you want, though it must contain all of the atoms needed by the force field.
-(More information on how to add missing atoms and residues using OpenMM tools can be found in Chapter :ref:`model-building-and-editing`.)
+(More information on how to add missing atoms and residues using OpenMM tools can be found in Chapter :numref:`model-building-and-editing`.)
 Make sure you include the single quotes around the file name.
 OpenMM also can load files in the newer PDBx/mmCIF format: just change :class:`PDBFile` to :class:`PDBxFile`.
 ::